Trump cites misleading statistics in alleging Texas voter fraud

 “These numbers are just the tip of the iceberg," Trump wrote on Twitter.
 "All over the country, especially in California, voter fraud is rampant.
 Must be stopped.
 Strong voter ID!”

 The tweet followed a segment on "Fox and Friends" about a report from Texas election officials on potential non-citizens who were registered to vote.
-But the show’s claims, and Trump’s, do not accurately reflect the findings announced by Texas authorities on Friday.
+But the show’s claims, and Trump’s, do not accurately reflect the findings announced by Texas authorities on Friday, and other news outlets also failed to report the full context of the immigrant voting situation in the state.

 A statement from Texas Director of Elections Keith Ingram to election administrators said the state’s Department of Public Safety had provided information about people who offered documentation to the department “showing that the person is not a citizen of the United States” when obtaining a driver’s license or personal identification card.